 As a founding partner at Capstan Tax Strategies, Bruce works closely with commercial real estate owners, investors, and accounting firms to provide practical, creative, and client-specific solutions.
-Bruce is well-versed in engineering-based tax strategies, guiding clients through the long-established benefits of cost segregation while introducing the new opportunities now possible under the recent Tangible Property Regulations and the recent Tax Cuts and Jobs Act.
+Bruce is well-versed in engineering-based tax strategies, guiding clients through the long-established benefits of cost segregation while introducing new opportunities now possible under the Tangible Property Regulations and the recent Tax Cuts and Jobs Act.

-Bruce has served as a guest lecturer on the subject of cost segregation at Temple University and Baruch College.
-He is also a frequent speaker for professional organizations such as AICPA.
-BOMA, FEA, and CCIM, as well as for real estate and financial service companies, tailoring each talk to the unique needs of the audience.
-In addition, Bruce has been a featured presenter at the Association of Energy Engineers’ annual Globalcon events, with a focus on the advantages of blending savings with sustainability.
+Bruce has served as a guest lecturer on the subject of cost segregation at Temple University and Baruch College, and is a frequent speaker for professional organizations such as AICPA.
+BOMA, FEA, and CCIM, as well as for real estate and financial service companies.
+Bruce tailors each talk to the unique needs of the audience.
+Bruce has also been a featured presenter at the Association of Energy Engineers’ annual Globalcon events, where he has highlighted Capstan’s ability to blend savings with sustainability.

 Bruce is a senior member of the American Society of Cost Segregation Professionals (ASCSP).
 He is a member of the Association of Energy Engineers (AEE), and the International Council of Shopping Centers (ICSC), where he served as a faculty member at ICSC University, School of Finance, Accounting and Lease Administration.
 Bruce is also member of the National Association of Industrial and Office Parks (NAIOP), where he is a Board Member and head of the Governance Committee as well as a member of the national chapter Tax and Finance Subcommittee.